Bitcoin and Public Key Cryptography

 • the public key becomes a bitcoin address, to be shared with anyone willing to send us some bitcoins;

-• the private key signs transactions that send bitcoins to someone else: you pay by signing a transaction moving some of your bitcoins (or fractions) to another address.
+• the private key signs transactions, sending bitcoins to someone else (a bitcoin address): you pay by signing a transaction, moving some of your bitcoins (or fractions) to another address.

 Transactions